Layr-Labs/eigenlayer-middleware/docs/BLSSignatureChecker.md

 * `params` contains both a signature from all signing Operators, as well as several fields that identify registered, non-signing Operators.
 While non-signing Operators haven't contributed to the signature, but need to be accounted for because, as Operators registered for one or more signing quorums, their public keys are included in that quorum's apk.
 Essentially, in order to validate the signature, nonsigners' public keys need to be subtracted out from the total apk to derive the apk that actually signed the message.

 This method performs the following steps.
 Note that each step involves lookups of historical state from `referenceBlockNumber`, but the writing in this section will use the present tense because adding "at the `referenceBlockNumber`" everywhere gets confusing.
 Steps follow:
+1. Calculate the *total nonsigner apk*, an aggregate pubkey composed of all nonsigner pubkeys.
+For each nonsigner:
+    * Query the `RegistryCoordinator` to get the nonsigner's registered quorums.
-1. Calculate a total apk for all nonsigners, multiplying each nonsigner's pubkey by the number of `quorumNumbers` they are registered for.
+    * Multiply the nonsigner's pubkey by the number of quorums in `quorumNumbers` the nonsigner is registered for.
-2. Negate the calculated total apk to "remove" the nonsigners' public keys.
+    * Add the result to the *total nonsigner apk*.
+2. Calculate the negative of the *total nonsigner apk*.
 3. For each quorum:
+    * Query the `BLSApkRegistry` to get the *quorum apk*: the aggregate pubkey of all Operators registered for that quorum.
-    * Add the quorum's total apk to the total apk being calculated.
-Because the negation of nonsigner pubkeys are already in the total apk, this effectively subtracts nonsigner pubkeys from the total apk (leaving only signing pubkeys)
+    * Add the *quorum apk* to the *total nonsigner apk*.
+This effectively subtracts out any pubkeys belonging to nonsigning Operators in the quorum, leaving only pubkeys of signing Operators.
+We'll call the result the *total signing apk*.
-    * Query the total stake for the quorum
+    * Query the `StakeRegistry` to get the total stake for the quorum.
-    * For each nonsigner, if the nonsigner is registered for the quorum, query their stake and subtract it from the total to calculate the stake from only the signers.
+    * For each nonsigner, if the nonsigner is registered for the quorum, query the `StakeRegistry` for their stake and subtract it from the total.
+This leaves only stake belonging to signing Operators.
-4. Use the `msgHash`, calculated signers' apk, `params.apkG2`, and `params.sigma` to validate the BLS signature.
+4. Use the `msgHash`, the *total signing apk*, `params.apkG2`, and `params.sigma` to validate the BLS signature.
 5. Return the total stake and signing stakes for each quorum, along with a hash identifying the `referenceBlockNumber` and non-signers

 *Entry Points* (EigenDA):